-The FDA MQSA inspection fee for a mammography facility with one unit will be raised from $1,749 to $2,150 for inspections performed on or after October 1, 2007.
-The charge for each additional unit will increase to $250.
-The fee for a follow-up inspection will change from $991 to $1,144.
+The FDA MQSA inspection fee for a mammography facility with one unit is $2,150 effective October 1, 2007.
+The charge for each additional unit is $250.
+The fee for a follow-up inspection is $1,144.
 Facilities in Certifying States should contact their State Certifying Agency to determine the fees that apply to them.
-The fee FDA assesses on facilities operating within approved Certifying States will increase to $548.
-The option of grouping inspections for a fee discount will continue for eligible mammography providers.
-For additional information, see the Federal Register notice (72 FR 37027) published on July 6, 2007.
+The FDA portion of the fee for facilities within approved Certifying States is $548.

 The Mammography Quality Standards Act (MQSA) of 1992 and the subsequent reauthorization Acts require the Food and Drug Administration (FDA) to assess and collect fees from mammography facilities to cover the costs of inspections.

 FDA revised the following inspection fee structure under MQSA as explained in the July 6, 2007 Federal Register (FR) Notice (72 FR 37027)

 Inspection Fee Payment: Government Entity (GE) Status Facilities